-Fog the Engine-Spray a light oil into the cylinder through the spark plug hole.
+Fog the Engine--Spray a light oil into the cylinder through the spark plug hole.

-Check and Lubricate Cables/Grease-Inspect all cables and lubricate.
+Check and Lubricate Cables/Grease-Inspect all cables and

-Battery Maintenance-Remove the battery and add electrolyte as required to the proper level.
-Do not use tap water which may contain minerals that reduce battery life.
+lubricate.

+Battery Maintenance--Remove the battery and store in a dry place.
 Apply Dielectric Grease to the terminal bolts and terminals.
-Charge the battery.
+Often charge the battery.

-Storage Area/Covers-Set tire pressure and safely support the UTV with the tires 1-2"(25-50mm) off the ground.
+Storage Area/Covers--Set tire pressure and safely support the UTV with the tires 1-2"(25-50mm) off the ground.
 Be sure the storage area is well ventilated.
 Cover the machine with a UTV cover.